-- a transition work plan that describes how the grantee will incorporate data, materials, and processes from the current service provider into the new program approach, including the collaboration and interface needed during the startup phase. - a strategic plan (including timelines, performance measures, and benchmarks for measuring internal progress) that specifies which activities the grantee will conduct to achieve the program goals and objectives. - a plan of action for the TTA requests to assist in developing a comprehensive strategic plan and the capacity to collect and use program evaluation management data.
+- a strategic plan (including timelines, performance measures, and benchmarks for measuring internal progress) that specifies which activities the grantee will conduct to achieve the program goals and objectives. - a plan of action for the training requests to assist in developing a comprehensive strategic plan. - the capacity to collect and use program evaluation and management data.